bennygdev/flutter-gpa-calculator/README.md

-# madproject_20_gohhaiguanbenny
+# Flutter GPA Calculator

-A new Flutter project.
+A GPA Calculator made using flutter for a school project.

 ## Getting Started